-- 48. The creation of a new dwelling in the open countryside would only be acceptable if it was required to deliver significant conservation or enhancement of a listed or valued vernacular building. - 49.
+- contrary to the tests for planning obligations.
+The Authority would not be able to secure a legal agreement for this and as such no weight at all should be given to this suggestion. - 51.
+In any event, even if we were to consider that a legal agreement could be achieved, it remains the case that even a new build affordable local needs dwelling here would be contrary to our policies which make it clear that new build affordable housing in isolated locations outside of existing settlements is not acceptable. - 52.
+In refusing the previous application Members agreed with our recommendation that this is an inappropriate location for a new build dwelling.
+There are no material changes that should lead to a different view being taken now. - 53.
+The creation of a new dwelling in the open countryside would only be acceptable if it was required to deliver significant conservation or enhancement of a listed or valued vernacular building. - 54.
 The existing barn is not listed but the Authority's Senior Archaeologist has appraised the building and is of the view that the former barn is a non-designated heritage asset.
-It is therefore considered to be a valued vernacular building for the purposes of policy HC1 - 50.
+It is therefore considered to be a valued vernacular building for the purposes of policy HC1. - 55.
 Consideration should therefore be given to whether or not the proposed development would deliver significant conservation or enhancement of the ruined barn.